systematic-magic/AgingPubMed/research_papers_pdf.rst

 11.2.
 Check the spacing of all headers in the article:

-	- Main headers and subheaders are separated from the following text (or header when in succession) with a space (hard return).
+	- Main headers and subheaders are separated from the following text (or header, when in succession) with a space (hard return).

 	- Subsubheaders are separated from the following text with no space (soft return).